Why Cushioned Running Shoes Are Severely Bad for Your Knees

-A study by Shakoor and Block found that walking in the standard running shoe significantly increased dynamic loads at the knee by increasing stride length, peak knee adduction moment, peak knee extension moment, and reduced cadence compared to barefoot walking.
+A study by Shakoor and Block in the journal Arthritis & Rheumatism found that walking in the standard running shoe significantly increased dynamic loads at the knee by increasing stride length, peak knee adduction moment, peak knee extension moment and reduced cadence compared to barefoot walking.
 Ouch!

-Moreover, walking in cushioned running shoes increased peak hip internal and external rotations which increases knee torques compared to walking barefoot.
-Kerrigan et al. also found that running shoes with under-heel cushioning generated more torque at the knee.
+What’s worse, walking in cushioned running shoes was most directly responsible for increased peak hip internal and external rotations which increased knee torques than walking barefoot.
+Moreover, additional results from a similar study by Kerrigan et al., in Archive of Physical Medicine and Rehabilitation also confirmed and re-affirmed that running shoes with under-heel cushioning generated more damaging torque at the knee.

-The study reported that patients with knee osteoarthritis had a 12% reduction in knee-joint load, 12% reduction in peak knee adduction, higher cadence and shortened strides when walking barefoot.
+The study (references below article) reported that patients with knee osteoarthritis had a 12% reduction in knee-joint load, 12% reduction in peak knee adduction, higher cadence and shortened strides when walking barefoot.

-Because barefoot walking bares no perceptual distortions of the plantar surface, it comes as no surprise that walking barefoot accentuates biomechanical alterations that reduce loads on the knee, helping patients with knee osteoarthritis walk better, with less discomfort.
+Because there is no mechanical inference, nor perceptual distortions of the plantar (underfoot) surface, it comes as no surprise that walking barefoot prevents mechanical displacements, thereby safeguarding the knee, helping patients with knee osteoarthritis walk better with less discomfort.

 References: